bbauska/W3Cx-4of5-thru-May-2024/README.md

 <img src="./images/image240.jpeg"
 style="width:5.70833in;height:1.34375in"
-alt="Prime nulmber computation" />
+alt="Prime nulmber computation." />

-The HTML5 page code from this example that uses a Web Worker:
+<h4>The HTML5 page code from this example that uses a Web Worker:</h4>

 ```
 1.  <!DOCTYPE HTML>